hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 But the details are pretty similar: the exploration timescale is now the system size divided by the jitter size times the rate of error amplification.
+Another illustration of the same linear error growth: the "she loves me, she loves me not" randomisation games with flowers.
+There is no chaos here, just enouh petals for the final outcome to be hard to guess.
 </p></div>

 <div class="footdef"><sup><a id="fn.6" name="fn.6" class="footnum"